Welcome to today's edition of the Rush 24-7 podcast.

 And we haven't seen Dingy Harry except when he was trying to act like he wasn't at the Obama Town Hall when he was speaking.

-Let's go back to the audio sound by just want to play this for your entertainment.
+Now, I just want to play this for your entertainment.

-At the White House, President Obama addressing a national governor's association.
+This is this morning at the White House, President Obama addressing a National Governors Association.

 Just a small portion of what he had to say here.

-As a condition of receiving access to Title I funds, we will ask all states to put in place a plan to adopt and certify standards that are college and career ready in reading and math.
+As a condition of receiving access to Title I funds, we will ask all states to put in place a plan to adopt and certify standards that are college and career-ready in reading and math.

-Did you catch you catch that, sir?
+Did you catch that, sir?

-You catch that?
+Did you catch that?

 You missed it.

-See, you're listening to the substance here.
+See, you listen to the substance here.

 You missed this.